-Almost everyone is scared of dying, therefore, everyone who knows Lord Yamaraj is also scared of the Lord as he is the God of Death.
+Almost everyone is scared of dying; therefore, everyone who knows Lord Yamaraj is also scared of the Lord as he is the God of Death.
 However, although true and obvious to be scared, he is also known as the God of Justice and is sometimes referred to as Dharmaraja.
-It is because he is the one responsible for his unswerving dedication to maintaining order and harmony in the world.
+It is because he is responsible for his unswerving dedication to maintaining order and harmony in the world.
 He is frequently mentioned in Garuda Purana as the chosen Lord who directs the soul to either good or a bad state.

-Yamaraj is the son of Lord Surya and Sanjana and is depicted as riding a black water-buffalo, Mahishan and is of dark complexion who wears red robes.
-Lord Yamaraj is said to have fire-colored eyes, flaming hair and holds a noose of rope with his left hand and a mace with his right, using which, he is believed to pull the soul from the dead.
+Yamaraj is the son of Lord Surya and Sanjana and is depicted as riding a black water-buffalo, Mahisha, and is of a dark complexion and wears red robes.
+Lord Yamaraj is said to have fire-colored eyes and flaming hair and holds a noose of rope with his left hand and a mace with his right, using which he is believed to pull the soul from the dead.

 Legends say that the messengers of Yama call the Yamadutas, who bring all beings to the court of Yama after death.
 Here, Yama himself weighs the virtues and the vices of the being and passes judgment, sending the virtuous to Swarga (Heaven) and the sinners to one of the Naraka (Hell).
-After the punishment is over, the souls are reborn as lower or higher beings as per their merits.
+After the punishment, the souls are reborn as lower or higher beings per their merits.

-Hindu epics mention that Naraka holds 28 hells and Yama directs the departed souls to the appropriate one with assistance from Chitragupta, who is assigned with the task of keeping complete records of different actions of human beings on the Earth.
-Which upon their death, they are reincarnated as a superior or inferior organism, depending on their actions.
-Ensuing, the soul gets purified from the sins committed during their lifetime and then Yama directs them to Swarga Loka, the Heaven.
-Which means, Naraka Loka serves only as a temporary purgatory, a bridge between the Swarga Loka and Prithvi Loka, where the sinners are tormented.
+Hindu epics mention that Naraka holds 28 hells, and Yama directs the departed souls to the appropriate one with assistance from Chitragupta, who is assigned with the task of keeping complete records of different actions of human beings on Earth.
+Upon their death, they are reincarnated as a superior or inferior organism, depending on their actions.
+Ensuing, the soul gets purified from the sins committed during their lifetime, and then Yama directs them to Swarga Loka, the Heaven.
+Naraka Loka serves only as a temporary purgatory, a bridge between the Swarga Loka and Prithvi Loka, where the sinners are tormented.

-As a result, it is obvious that Lord Yama is known in other parts of the world as well.
+As a result, it is obvious that Lord Yama is also known in other parts of the world.
 In Tibet, where Yama is known as Gsin-rje, he is often represented with a demonic face and viciously stamping on somebody.
 Yama appears in a similar pose on reliefs at Angkor Wat, Cambodia.
-Finally, he is a familiar statue figure in many Chinese temples where he is known as Yen-lo wang.(Last Updated On: February 8, 2020)
+Finally, he is a familiar statue figure in many Chinese temples, where he is known as Yen-lo wang.